thegetty/grj-20/content/talking-criticism-with-david-antin.md

 The public might have had its day—born in coffeehouses and riddled with exclusions, it was always a fiction.
 It’s hard for me to say this, because its broad sweep and dream of coherence still has a powerful appeal.
 The clique, coterie, and community, with their varying degrees of boundedness, have their problems.
 There’s the cohort, but that sounds too statistical.
 I’m not sure how I feel about the mass or swarm—too irrational, electric.
 I am trying to find another word that might break and rearrange the ranks of identity and class, a word or phrase that might help construct an audience.
 I keep drifting toward *interested parties*.
 It has a glimmer of festivity and a touch of political organization.
 Perhaps it is a way of building up to something like a public, little by little, rather than taking its existence for granted as something already there and in place.

-Captions

-**Fig. 1. — Cover of *Artforum* 11, no. 1 (September 1972).**

-**Fig. 2. — Telegram sent by John Coplans to David Antin, 2 June 1972.** Los Angeles, Getty Research Institute, 2008.M.56. © The John Coplans Trust.

-**Fig. 3. — Douglas Huebler (American, 1924–97).** *Duration Piece, No. 15 Global*, 1969, [**[medium TK]]**. © 2023 Estate of Douglas Huebler / Artists Rights Society (ARS), New York.
-Courtesy Paula Cooper Gallery, New York

-**Fig. 4. — Fred Lonidier (American, b.
-1942).** Photograph of David Antin, 1973.
-Courtesy the artist.

-**Figs. 5a, 5b. — Postcard, front and back, of David Antin delivering the talk “Figures of Thought or Figures of Thinking,” 80 Langton Street, San Francisco, California, 13 May 1978.**

-**Fig. 6. — Les Levine (Irish, b.
-1935).** Photographs shot from the video version of *Critic*, 1966.
-Courtesy the artist.

-**Fig. 7. — Cover of David Antin, *talking at the boundaries* (New York: New Directions, 1976).**

-**Fig. 8. — Gregg Bordowitz delivering improvised talk piece at Bridget Donahue Gallery, New York, 2019.** Photo by Oto Gillen.
-Courtesy the artist.

 {% for person in contributor %}
 {{ person.bio | markdownify }} {.grj-contributor-bio}
 {% endfor %}